Orthodox in Faith – Catholic in Practice – Anglican in Outlook

 Official Statement of Metropolitan Synod, AEC, published by the Brooklyn City Mission and Tract Society (now Brooklyn Council of Churches), 1930s.

-The inter-church episcopal mission of the Apostolic Episcopal Church is probably its most visible legacy today, reflected in formal agreements of intercommunion with a number of jurisdictions in the Orthodox, Old Catholic and Continuing Anglican traditions.
-In addition, the Apostolic Episcopal Church has absorbed a number of other churches that mainly derive from Orthodox missions.
+The inter-church episcopal mission of the Apostolic Episcopal Church is probably its most visible legacy today, reflected in formal agreements of intercommunion with a number of jurisdictions in the Orthodox, Old or Traditionalist Catholic and Continuing Anglican traditions.
+In addition, the Apostolic Episcopal Church has absorbed a number of other churches that mainly derive from Orthodox missions in the West.

 Befitting its specialized mission and nature as a gathered church, the Apostolic Episcopal Church has intentionally remained a relatively small, if geographically widespread, community, and because its focus is broader than parish ministry it has some of the characteristics of a religious society.
 From the outset, it has attracted the involvement of the intellectually able and has fostered scholarship in a number of areas.
 In the days before the Internet, the AEC published several periodicals, including The Living Church and The Tover of St Cassian.
 Numerous liturgical and historical publications have also testified to the engagement of its clergy with their ecclesiastical tradition and mission.